 Content strategy for different stages of the buyer’s journey

 White papers tend to resonate best with people in the “decision” stage of the buyer’s journey.
 This is largely due to the amount of prior knowledge that a white paper reader typically has on the topic.
-White papers are a solid choice for positioning your company as a thought leader and getting in front of senior executives.
+White papers (compared to ebooks) are a solid choice for positioning your company as a thought leader and getting in front of senior executives.

-Get help with your white papers and ebooks
+Get help with your white papers